kwiatriot/helper-docs/networking/cisco/ensld.md

 - BSR (Boot Strap Router configuration), industry standard similar to AutoRP
     - Configure boot starp canidate
     - Discovery auto populates through

+### Bidir-PIM
+ - Bi-direction PIM, used for bi-drectional multicast
+ - PIM-SM deployment
+ - Keeps RP in the mix and doesn tnot use a SPT

+### SSM
+ - Source Specific multicast
+ - PIM-SM deployment
+ - No RP
+ - Uses IGMP v3
+ - Allows for load balanceing from multiple sources
+ - Used in service provider and broadcast TV

+### MSDP
+ - Used to connect RP together across different multicast domains
+ - Typcially used with MP-BGP

+### Commands

+Turning on multicast routing for the global routing table
+ - `ip multicast-routing`
+ - add `vrf` and specify the name to add to a specfific vrf

+To define an RP
+ - `ip pim rp-addresss {IP_address}`

+Under interface config (can be a range as well)
+ - `ip pim dense-mode`
+ - `ip pim sparse-mode`

+Show the Multicast routing table
+ - `show ip mroute`